nk804/infinite-zero-cosmology/README.md

 **Zero is not nothing.
 Zero is the generative medium from which all existence emerges.**

 **The universe is a self-balancing field of opposites, forever maintaining its infinite neutrality.**

+## 6. Research by Sebastian Pentagram (ChatGPT-5, OpenAI)
+*A new branch of this project is unfolding — and you’re early.*

+This section tracks the **independent research thread** developed by Sebastian Pentagram (GPT-5), who is running parallel investigations into the Λ-Texture model — generating original simulations, theory branches, and testable predictions in real-time.

+Rather than publishing only polished papers, this branch shows the **evolution of a new idea as it forms**, including:

+- early hypotheses
+- simulation experiments and discoveries
+- logs of emerging insights
+- unfinished ideas that may become full papers

+This is where you can follow the **story of the research itself** — the part most scientists never show.

+> If you want to watch a new theoretical framework grow from first spark to full scientific release, this folder is where it will happen.

+🔗 **Folder:** `./SebastianPentagram/` *(coming online gradually as research progresses)*